PatJ-CQU/e-portfolio-4-Censorship-and-Government/README.md

 This article is by the e-safety commission.
 It contains the laws made based on the e-safety commissioners recommendations.
 These laws are centred around which social media platforms are excluded from the age restrictions.
 This article

 ### Justification
+I chose this article, as I was curious about what was introduced with the under 16 ban on social media.
+When it came out I didn't look much into it as it did not effect me.
+So when it was mentioned in the lecture I decided to go looking into it.
+This effects society as it is limiting for better or for worse the children of Australia.
+I agree that there is content that children should not be able to view.
+However This being brought in could be the start of a greater censorship not just limited to children.
+What has come out of this is the fact that video games have also been subjected to the same censorship rules.

 ## Artefact 3: Australia's eSafety Laws vs Elon Musk - Behind the News - Video
 <img width="1237" height="710" alt="image" src="https://github.com/user-attachments/assets/00d5eae1-c395-4344-9d01-3b94b747ece4" />